Voice-Preserving Surgery for Early Cancer

 Is voice completely preserved after surgery?

-Who is eligible for this surgery?
+Who is eligible for voice-preserving surgery?

-How long is recovery?
+How long is recovery after voice-preserving surgery?

 Is the procedure painful?